njogubless/k8s_learning/K8s_essentials/K8s_fundamentals/Intr-K8S.md

 Kubernetes supports both IPv4 and IPv6 addresses.

 *Kubernetes supports common Platform as a Service specific features such as application deployment, scaling, and load balancing, but allows users to integrate their desired monitoring, logging and alerting solutions through optional plugins.*

+## Cloud Native Computing Foundation (CNCF)
+The Cloud Native Computing Foundation (CNCF) is one of the largest sub-projects hosted by the Linux Foundation.
+CNCF aims to accelerate the adoption of containers, microservices, and cloud native applications.

+CNCF hosts a multitude of projects, with more to be added in the future.
+CNCF provides resources to each of the projects, but, at the same time, each project continues to operate independently under its pre-existing governance structure and with its existing maintainers.
+Projects within CNCF are categorized based on their maturity levels: Sandbox, Incubating, and Graduated.
+At the time of this writing, over a dozen projects had reached Graduated status with many more Incubating and in the Sandbox.

+Popular graduated projects (as of March 2024):

+- Kubernetes container orchestrator
+- Argo workflow engine for Kubernetes
+- etcd distributed key-value store
+- CoreDNS DNS server
+- containerd container runtime
+- CRI-O container runtime
+- Envoy cloud native proxy
+- Fluentd for unified logging
+- Flux continuous delivery for Kubernetes
+- Harbor registry
+- Helm package management for Kubernetes
+- Linkerd service mesh for Kubernetes
+- Open Policy Agent policy engine
+- Prometheus monitoring system and time series DB
+- Rook cloud native storage orchestrator for Kubernetes

+Key incubating projects:

+- Buildpacks.io builds application images
+- Contour ingress controller for Kubernetes
+- gRPC for remote procedure call (RPC)
+- CNI for Linux containers networking
+- Knative serverless containers in Kubernetes
+- KubeVirt Kubernetes based Virtual Machine manager
+- Notary for data security
+And many more.

+There are many dynamic projects in the CNCF Sandbox geared towards metrics, monitoring, identity, scripting, serverless, nodeless, edge, expecting to achieve Incubating and possibly Graduated status.
+While many active projects are preparing for takeoff, others are being archived once they become less active and no longer in demand.
+The first projects to be archived are the rkt container runtime, the distributed OpenTracing, Brigade event driven automation tool, and Service Mesh Interface.

+The projects under CNCF cover the entire lifecycle of a cloud native application, from its execution using container runtimes, to its monitoring and logging.
+This is very important to meet the goals of CNCF.